South Carolina Boat Registration: SCDNR Fees, Title & Renewal (2026)

 • Hull Identification Number (HIN) verification

-Title & Title Transfer
+South Carolina Boat Title & Title Transfer

-South Carolina requires a boat title for all motorized boats and watercraft, and all outboard motors 5 hp and greater.
+South Carolina requires a boat title for all motorized boats and watercraft, and all outboard motors 5 HP and greater.
 The title application fee is $10.00, and transfers cost $20.00.

 Title required: Yes — All motorized boats and watercraft, and all outboard motors 5 HP and greater